Musculo-skeletal stress suffered by linemen

 Results:

 The results of the study reveal that the overhead linemen are exposed to considerable musculoskeletal loads during climbing and during the maintenance and fitting activity.
 During piecework, in particular, the stress upon the cardiocirculatory system is frequently in the anaerobic lactic acid range.
 Ultimately, the musculo-skeletal loads affect the entire body.
 Work performed in a constrained, ergonomically unfavourable posture, frequently in conjunction with the exertion of considerable force, constitutes the main problem.
 The conditions of the workplace environment offer only limited scope for ergonomic improvements to the working conditions.
 The focus of prevention lies upon improving and safeguarding the workers' physical capacity in a manner that can be achieved by selective training of cardiovascular endurance, muscular strength and flexibility.
 A preparatory phase is highly advisable before work is resumed following breaks lasting several weeks.
+The results are to be developed further in a follow-on project in which the findings are to be incorporated into a guidance document for companies.
+In addition to recommendations for preventive measures at the workplace, a catalogue of training exercises geared to the needs of overhead linemen is to be supplied to companies, in order for the workers in question to be trained in the exercises, ideally under skilled supervision, and subsequently to be able to perform them independently.

 Last Update: